 - Years 9 and 10 – One and a half hours

 - Years 11 to 13 – Two and a half hours

 Emphasis is put on personal study responsibility in the Senior classes.
 Action is taken against individual negligence.

 The Uniform Shop is the only supplier of all items of the school uniform, apart from footwear.
 The Uniform Shop is situated on the lower level of the College’s Administration Building and is open during term time only.
 The shop is closed weekends, school holidays and public holidays with the exception of the week prior to Term 1.
 Online ordering is also available via the online uniform shop.
 Parents are to ensure they purchase their son's uniform in plenty of time before they start school to enable naming of each item.

 Please contact the shop direct – (09) 529 3669 – or go to the Uniform Shop webpage.

-Formal Fridays and Special Days
+Formal Uniform Days

 Parents need to complete a Visitation Form listing the names of families and friends with whom their son may visit or stay overnight.
 Permission will be given for students to visit and stay with nominated families only, and they will need to make contact with the Dean of Boarding prior to the boarder’s visit to clarify departure and return times.
 Permission to be absent from the Hostel outside class time is at the discretion of the Dean of Boarding, but absence from the classroom is the responsibility of the Director of Curriculum and Learning.